 Violations of these policies may have serious consequences for both the Company and the individuals involved.
 Individuals and corporate entities can be prosecuted for violations of anti-bribery legislation.
-Penalties can range from unlimited civil fines on Brady and individuals to criminal penalties and prison terms for individuals.
+Penalties can be imposed upon both Brady and our Employees and can include civil fines and prison terms.
 In addition, any Brady Employee who violates the standards set forth in this Policy may be subject to disciplinary action by the Company, including termination.

-Q: Bart has heard rumors that other companies may be paying for lavish trips and entertainment for non-U.S. officials of Chinese national hospitals.
+Q: Bart has heard rumors that other companies may be paying for lavish trips and entertainment for non-US officials of Chinese national hospitals.
 He wonders if Brady doesn't do the same, some of its competitors may have an unfair advantage.
 Why do we have to abide by the FCPA and other global anti-bribery legislation while others do not?

 A: Brady's actions will never be dictated by what our competitors do.
 We want to be a leader and not a follower.
-In the long term, we can best achieve outstanding financial results for our shareholders by requiring all our Employees to strictly adhere to our Values, our Code of Ethics, all applicable Brady policies, and all applicable laws including the FCPA.
+In the long term, we can best achieve outstanding financial results for our shareholders by requiring all our Employees to strictly adhere to our values, our Code of Ethics, all applicable Brady policies, and all applicable laws including the FCPA.
 Our Employees, customers, and shareholders want to do business with Brady because we have the best products and services.
 We also believe they respect and admire our high ethical standards.
 Doing the right thing is always good for business and preserving shareholder value.